FailAcademy/learning/web-dev-foundation/_slides/week-02/01-web-media-slides.md

 1. Image editing basics
 2. Web-friendly image formats
 3. Colour on the web
+4. Styling the background
-4. Using the `img` element and its attributes
+5. Using the `img` element and its attributes
-5. HTML5 `audio` and `video` elements
+6. HTML5 `audio` and `video` elements
-6. Copyright, the public domain, and Creative Commons
+7. Copyright, the public domain, and Creative Commons

 ---
 template: inverse